gshutler/hatchet/extending/appenders.md

 adds the standard `level` configuration method to your appender and implements the `enabled?` method too.

+### Configuration

+Appenders are expected to yield themselves to a block, when given, upon
+creation:

+{% highlight ruby %}
+class CustomAppender
+  include Hatchet::LevelManager

+  def intialize
+    yield self if block_given?
+  end

+  def add(level, context, message)
+    # Code to log a message.
+  end

+end
+{% endhighlight %}

 ### Message formatting

 It is recommended that you format messages via a formatter object.
 This will enable users of your appender to easily change the format of messages it produces without you having to modify your appender.

-Of course, you can specify a preferred appender by setting that as the default.
+Of course, you can specify a preferred formattr by setting that as the default.
 You may even chose to ship a [custom formatter](/hatchet/extending/formatters.html) alongside your appender.